CodingAvenue/codestop-course-php-oop/content/StaticMethodsAndProperties/StaticMethodsAndProperties.facts.md

 ### Facts for Static Methods and Properties lesson:

-A static method and property are a special type of methods and properties that can be called without creating an object as an instance of a class.
+Static method and property are special types of methods and properties that can be called without creating an object as an instance of a class.

 The `static` keyword is used to define a static method and property.